 - Be patient with yourself.
-The healing process takes time and includes your physical, emotional, and psychological health. - Don't neglect your physical health and wellbeing. - Try not to let others make decisions for you; it's important that you reestablish a sense of control over your choices. - Seek support from a counselor. - Don't look for simple answers to explain what happened. - Know your rights and how to get the support you need. - Do things you enjoy and give yourself permission to have positive experiences.
+The healing process takes time and includes your physical, emotional, and psychological health. - Prioritize your physical health and wellbeing. - Affirm your choices by expressing your wants and needs to those supporting you. - Don't look for simple answers to explain what happened. - Know your rights and how to get the support you need. - Do things you enjoy and give yourself permission to have positive experiences.